Philadelphia, PA, Acting Schools

 Aspiring acting students in Philadelphia have several undergraduate and graduate education options within the city limits.
 Undergraduate programs can lead to a Bachelor of Arts (BA) or Bachelor of Fine Arts (BFA); graduate students can earn a Master of Fine Arts (MFA).
 Continue reading to learn more about these programs and compare some key school facts.
 A short paragraph about two other Philadelphia schools that offer classes for acting students can be found at the end of the article.

-- The University of the Arts in downtown Philadelphia is located near several arts venues, like the Kimmel Center for the Performing Arts, the Merriam Theater and six additional theaters that are within walking distance.
+- The University of the Arts in downtown Philadelphia is located near several arts venues, like the Kimmel Center for the Performing Arts, the Merriam Theater and several additional theaters that are within walking distance.
 The university's Ira Brind School of Theater Arts includes prestigious professors, like a Tony Award nominee, a member of the Royal Shakespeare Company and a Barrymore Award winner.
 The school awards a BFA in Acting.

 Comparison of Schools

 This table is designed to provide aspiring actors and actresses with the kind of information that might help them choose the university best suited to their budgets and high school records.
 It includes undergraduate tuition and financial aid figures, as well as acceptance rates that reflect school selectivity.

 |Temple University||The University of the Arts||University of Pennsylvania|

 |% of First-Year Students Receiving Some Form of Financial Aid (2016-2017)||91%*||100%*||58%*|

 |Retention Rate (2017)||90% for full-time students; 56% for part-time students*||82% for full-time students*||98% for full-time students; 91% for part-time students*|

 |Graduation Rate (for those who began their studies in 2011)||71% (18% transfer-out rate)*||63%*||96%*|